-5 food stops with a side of civil rights history
+5 restaurants with a side of civil rights history

 Neighborhood diners became meeting spots for civil rights leaders and activists -- often the only safe spaces to gather and strategize.
 Others were simply among few places where nonwhite people could dine outside their homes.

-From the site of the Nashville sit-ins to a pig ear sandwich that eavesdropped on history, these restaurants on the Southern civil rights trail serve up much more than just great food.
+From the site of the Nashville sit-ins to a pig ear sandwich that eavesdropped on history, these five restaurants on the Southern civil rights trail serve up much more than just great food:

 Fried chicken and mac 'n' cheese are staples at Paschal's in Atlanta.